meltingscales/2019-team-07f/Reports/documents/midterm-meeting-summary/README.md

 # Tasks

-1. NAME: Add CSS to the web server servlet (`/server/WebContent/resources/css/`) and ensure the CSS is clean-looking and simple.
+1. Add CSS to the web server servlet (`/server/WebContent/resources/css/`) and ensure the CSS is clean-looking and simple.
 Don't use the OLD CSS, it was much too messy.

-1. NAME: Finish setting up an iSCSI target on the iSCSI box, and ensure it can be mounted as a drive.
+1. Finish setting up an iSCSI target on the iSCSI box, and ensure it can be mounted as a drive.
 Add a few test file transfers in the `Vagrantfile` that test both the iSCSI target and initiator.

-1. NAME: Add 4 database entities that are related to the `Person` object.
+1. Add 4 database entities that are related to the `Person` object.
 These are .java files that Hibernate will use to create tables.

-1. NAME: Add a video upload form that inserts a video's information to a new `Video` table in the MySQL database.
+1. Add a video upload form that inserts a video's information to a new `Video` table in the MySQL database.
 It should also upload the file to the webserver (no iSCSI needed yet)

-1. NAME: Generate an SSL certificate and add it to the Apache Tomcat server in the Vagrant provisioning step.
+1. Generate an SSL certificate and add it to the Apache Tomcat server in the Vagrant provisioning step.
 Verify HTTPS works.

-1. NAME: Convert a video to audio using a Java library.
+1. Convert a video to audio using a Java library.
 Add this as a unit test to verify that this works.
 Make sure it works within the web server.

 # Proof